ryanbethel/e-components/notes-tasks.md

 Unnamed slot with text nodes
 - this reslotting will fail to reslot text nodes in unnamed slots that are server rendered because there is no way to mark the text node in the dom to get it re associated with that node.
 - It might be possible to specify a range instead of a node to mark slotted text nodes.
 This would require some special handling to mark that range in SSR.

+Light Reslotting
+- Consider adding a `<lt-slot>` or something to stand in as slots for light dom.
+This might appease people who object to using slots in the light dom.